Join the “sabi” clique. Don’t miss something, obtain the latest updates to fuel your conversation daily

 The Minister enlisted the support of the bikers to become Nigeria’s heritage ambassadors by spreading the news headlines of the country’s hidden treasures and their experiences.

-President of LAMA, Mario Nieves, said the combined group, which includes members from 24 countries, is in Nigeria to rediscover the country’s heritage and culture in addition to promote unity on the list of human race.
+President of LAMA, Mario Nieves, said the combined group, which includes members from 24 countries, is in Nigeria to rediscover the country’s heritage and culture along with promote unity on the list of human race.

 “We have been just a band of humble motorcyclists that made a decision to arrange and create some form of impact inside our society.
 We think that it really is more vital that you be human than it really is to be black or white or oriental or Indian, because we participate in the people and we think that we all have been one people,” he said.